nivox/spekka-talk/presentation/presentation.md

 <!-- header: Sharded flows -->
 ## problem: scalable flows

-* our flow cannot scale!
+* our flow do not scale!
-* the more movie with process... the more actor we learn about...
+* the more movie with process...
+* ... the more actor we learn about
 * at some point we will run out of memory!

 ---